How to Propagate Anthurium Plants from Seed

 How to Grow and Care for Anthurium Houseplants

-A close up horizontal image of an anthurium plant growing indoors pictured on a white background.
+A close up horizontal image of a red anthurium growing indoors pictured on a white background.

 Tropical anthurium houseplants add color to your decor and are easy to care for.
 This guide covers how to grow the healthiest plants, from propagating cuttings to maintaining humidity, to repotting.
 The colorful spathes will last for weeks, but take less work than most flowering indoor plants.
 Read more now.